 TORONTO (Reuters) - Canada’s benchmark stock index rose on Tuesday, led by financial shares after the country’s third largest bank reported a rise in quarterly profit, while domestic data revealed the economy grew more than expected in the fourth quarter.

-Bank of Nova Scotia jumped 5.8 percent to C$57.93 as the last of Canada's main banks to report quarterly earnings notched a 5 percent increase in net income and raised its dividend.
+Bank of Nova Scotia BNS.TO jumped 5.8 percent to C$57.93 as the last of Canada's main banks to report quarterly earnings notched a 5 percent increase in net income and raised its dividend.

 “Everyone was predicting doom and gloom for the banks and look at them, four of the five raised dividends,” said Allan Small, a senior investment advisor at HollisWealth.

 “Yes, their loan loss provision are higher, but you’ve got to expect that,” he said, noting that he added to positions in financials amid recent stock price weakness.

 The energy sector gained 2 percent, in line with a move higher in oil prices.
 Suncor Energy Inc SU.TO rose 1.6 percent to C$33.62 [O/R]

 TransCanada Corp TRP.TO fell 0.8 percent to C$49.27 after Quebec said it was seeking an injunction to compel the company's proposed Energy East oil pipeline to be reviewed under the province's environmental laws.

 Maple Leaf Foods Inc MFI.TO jumped more than 8 percent to C$24.65 after the Canadian pork processor beat profit expectations on improved margins in its prepared meats business.

 The Toronto Stock Exchange's S&P/TSX composite index .GSPTSE added 121.75 points, or 0.95 percent, to 12,982.10.
 Nine of the index's 10 main groups ended higher.